 Extracting metadata from OSM planet files Jump to heading

 Metadata extraction from OpenStreetMap planet files is a foundational operation for attribution tracking, contributor analytics, and compliance validation within geospatial ETL pipelines.
 Unlike spatial primitives governed by the Node-Way-Relation Data Model, OSM metadata encompasses provenance fields: uid, user, timestamp, version, changeset, and visible flags.
 In production environments, these fields drive QA workflows, historical diff reconciliation, and licensing automation.
-The extraction strategy diverges significantly depending on whether the source is an uncompressed .osm.xml archive or the default .osm.pbf binary format, with the latter requiring precise handling of delta encoding and string table indexing as documented in the broader OSM Data Fundamentals & Architecture framework.
+The extraction strategy diverges depending on whether the source is an uncompressed .osm.xml archive or the default .osm.pbf binary format, with the latter requiring precise handling of delta encoding and string table indexing as documented in the broader OSM Data Fundamentals & Architecture framework.

 import csv